jstokesdubose/custcontroltraining/Src/01 Standalone/MD/FromBeginToEnd.md

 ![images](../../media/01StandaloneWOWidget.png)

-This shows everything the widget adds.
+This shows us our empty page without everything the widget adds.

+## Next
+In our next module, we will transcribe our HTML, our css, and our javascript into files inside Business Central.

+We will see how things must be changed a moved, but they will still be very familiar to what we've done in our browser tutorial.